The way we frame something often

 2. Are you

-building your town for residents or temporary visitors?
+building your town for residents or visitors?

 design communities for the people who live there.
 Experience